Primary

 Land softly in plank position with your core braced, then explosively jump your feet back toward your hands.
 Move quickly but maintain control—speed without form defeats the purpose.

-Want Half Burpee in your program?
+See where Half Burpee fits in your weekly plan

 Start standing with feet shoulder-width apart.